 It is important to recognize the limitations this study faced when independently calculating the connected load assumption using the runtime and AMI data.
 The 2020 DR season only included four events, two of which were limited in the number of thermostats that could be dispatched.
 With these limitations, the most salient conclusion that can be drawn from this evaluation is that the assumption used to convert runtime to power should be much lower than the 3.5 kW conversion factor currently being used.
 Limitations aside, this conclusion is further substantiated by the 2019 RASS sample that indicates a 2.14 kW (or 2.46 kW using EER) conversion factor and the assumptions used for similar offerings in Massachusetts.
-The study team recommends revising the connected load assumption to 2.1 kWGiven the limitations that are presented, this connected load assumption should be further studied moving forward.
+The study team recommends revising the connected load assumption to 2.1 kW. .
+Given the limitations that are presented, this connected load assumption should be further studied moving forward.

 Ex Post Impacts